Kernel Conjugate Gradient Methods with Random Projections: Learning with Kernel Conjugate Gradient Methods and Random Projection

+The proofs for the above examples are postponed in Section \ref{sec:proof}.
 In all the above examples, in order to execute the algorithms, one only needs to know how to compute $\la x, x'\ra_{\HK}$ for any two points $x,x' \in \HK$, which is met by many cases such as learning with kernel methods.

+The optimization criterion for sketched/Nystr\"{o}m KCGM in the last two examples can be computed by a simple iterative algorithm, using forward multiplication of vectors by $\tbK$ for each iteration, and it is not hard to show that \be \rvo{ \tbK \ba_r = \bb}, \ee using this optimization formulation, see e.g., \cite[Chapter 2]{hanke2017conjugate}.
+Note also that $r$ is always less than $m$.

-In general, as that the computation of the matrix $\skt \bK_{ \bx \bx} = {1 \over \sqrt{n}} [\skt \bK_{\bx x_1}, \skt \bK_{\bx x_2},\cdots, \bK_{\bx x_n}]$ (or $\bK_{ \bx \tilde{\bx}} \bR$) can be parallelized, the computational costs are $O(m^3 + m^2 T)$ in time and $O(m^2)$ in space for sketched/Nystr\"{o}m KCGM after $T$-iterations, while they are $O(n^2 T)$ in time and $O(n^2)$ in space for non-sketched KCGM.
-As shown both in theory and our numerical results, the total number of iterations $T$ for the algorithms to achieve best performance is typically less than $m$ for sketched/Nystr\"{o}m KCGM.
+In general, as that the computation of the matrix $\skt \bK_{ \bx \bx} = {1 \over \sqrt{n}} [\skt \bK_{\bx x_1}, \skt \bK_{\bx x_2},\cdots, \bK_{\bx x_n}]$ (or $\bK_{ \bx \tilde{\bx}} \bR$) can be parallelized \cite{yang2015randomized}, the computational costs are $O(m^3 + m^2 T)$ in time and $O(m^2)$ in space for sketched/Nystr\"{o}m KCGM after $T$-iterations, while they are $O(n^2 T)$ in time and $O(n^2)$ in space for non-sketched KCGM.
+As shown both in theory and our numerical results, the total number of iterations $T$ for the algorithms to achieve best performance is typically less than $r (\leq m)$ for sketched/Nystr\"{o}m KCGM.

-A classical \cite{rosipal2001kernel} or sketched \cite{avron2017faster} kernel conjugate gradient type algorithm was proposed for solving the penalized empirical risk minimization.
+A classical \cite{rosipal2001kernel} or sketched \cite{avron2017faster,rudi2017falkon} kernel conjugate gradient type algorithm was proposed for solving the penalized empirical risk minimization.
 In contrast, Algorithm \ref{alg:1} is for ``solving" the (unpenalized) empirical risk minimization and it does not involve any explicit penalty.
 In this case, we do not need to tune the penalty parameter.
 The best generalization ability of Algorithm \ref{alg:1} is ensured by early-stopping the procedure, considering a suitable stopping rule.

 The proofs for the three examples will be given in Subsection \ref{subsect:proof}.